MeghaCoda/megha-search/README.md

 # Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses Muse's [Public API](https://www.themuse.com/developers) and allows the user to query job searches by title.
-[Sanitize HTML](https://www.npmjs.com/package/sanitize-html) was used to sanitize HTML returned from the API.
+[Sanitize HTML](https://www.npmjs.com/package/sanitize-html) was used to sanitize HTML returned from the API for security purposes.
-Site is designed to be navigable via tabs for accesibility purposes.
+API request are made using [Axios](https://www.npmjs.com/package/axios) Site is designed to be navigable via tabs for accessibility purposes.
 Site is mobile-friendly.

 In order to install this project, make sure you have: